-- 3. This appears also from the original commission which our Lord gave to his apostles, Go, disciple all nations, baptizing them in the name of the Father, of the Son, and of the Holy Ghost; teaching them-And lo I am with you alway even unto the end of the world.
-Now as long as this commission lasted, as long as Christ promised to be with them in the execution of it, so long doubtless were they to execute it and to baptize as well as to teach.
-But Christ has promised to be with them, that is by his Spirit, in their successors, to the end of the world.
-So long, therefore, without dispute, it was his design that baptism should remain in his church. - IV.
-I. But the grand question is, Who are the proper subjects of baptism?
-Grown persons only, or infants also?
-In order to answer this fully, I shall first, Lay down the grounds of infant-baptism, taken from scripture, reason, and primitive, universal practice, and secondly, answer the objections against it.

-- 2. As to the grounds of it; if infants are guilty of original sin, then they are proper subjects of baptism: seeing in the ordinary way, they cannot be saved, unless this be washed away by baptism.
+- 3. This appears also from the original commission which our Lord gave to his Apostles: "Go, disciple all nations, baptizing them in the name of the Father, of the Son, and of the Holy Ghost; teaching them.
+And lot I am with you always, even unto the end of the world."
+Now, as long as this commission lasted, as long as Christ promised to be with them in the execution of it, so long doubtless were they to execute it, and to baptize as well as to teach.
+But Christ hath promised to be with them, that is, by his Spirit, in their successors, to the end of the world.
+So long, therefore, without dispute, it was his design that baptism should remain in his Church. - IV.
+1. But the grand question is, Who are the proper subjects of baptism? grown persons only, or infants also?
+In order to answer this fully, I shall, First, lay down the grounds of infant baptism, taken from Scripture, reason, and primitive, universal practice; and, Secondly, answer the objections against it. - 2.
+As to the grounds of it: If infants are guilty of original sin, then they are proper subjects of baptism; seeing, in the ordinary way, they cannot be saved, unless this be washed away by baptism.
 It has been already proved, that this original stain cleaves to every child of man; and that hereby they are children of wrath, and liable to eternal damnation.
-It is true, the second Adam has found a remedy for the disease which came upon all by the offence of the first.
-But the benefit of this is to be received through the means which he hath appointed: through baptism in particular, which is the ordinary means he hath appointed for that purpose: and to which God hath tied us, though he may not have tied himself.
-Indeed, where it cannot be had, the case is different: but extraordinary cases do not make void a standing rule.
-This, therefore, is our first ground: infants need to be washed from original sin: therefore they are proper subjects of baptism. - 3.
-Secondly, If infants are capable of making a covenant, and were and still are under the evangelical covenant, then they have a right to baptism, which is the entering seal thereof.
+It is true, the Second Adam has found a remedy for the disease which came upon all by the offence of the first.
+But the benefit of this is to be received through the means which he hath appointed; through baptism in particular, which is the ordinary means he hath appointed for that purpose; and to which God hath tied us, though he may not have tied himself.
+Indeed, where it cannot be had, the case is different, but extraordinary cases do not make void a standing rule.
+This therefore is our First ground.
+Infants need to be washed from original sin; therefore they are proper subjects of baptism. - 3.
+Secondly.
+If infants are capable of making a covenant, and were and still are under the evangelical covenant, then they have a right to baptism, which is the entering seal thereof.
 But infants are capable of making a covenant, and were and still are under the evangelical covenant.

-The custom of nations and common reason of mankind, prove that infants may enter into a covenant, and may be obliged by compacts made by others in their name and receive advantage by them.
-But we have stronger proof than this, even God's own word (Deut. xxix.
-10, 11, 12.)
-Ye stand this day all of you before the Lord-your captains, with all the men of Israel; your little ones, your wives and the stranger-that thou shouldest enter into covenant with the Lord thy God.
-Now God would never have made a covenant with little ones, if they had not been capable of it.
-'Tis not said children only but little children, the Hebrew word properly signifying infants.
-And these may be still, as they were of old, obliged to perform in after-time, what they are not capable of performing at the time of their entering into that obligation.
+The custom of nations and common reason of mankind prove that infants may enter into a covenant, and may be obliged by compacts made by others in their name, and receive advantage by them.
+But we have stronger proof than this, even God's own word: "Ye stand this day all of you before the Lord, -your captains, with all the men of Israel; your little ones, your wives and the stranger,-that thou shouldest enter into covenant with the Lord thy God."
+(Deut. xxix.
+10-12.)
+Now, God would never have made a covenant with little ones, if they had not been capable of it.
+It is not said children only, but little children, the Hebrew word properly signifying infants.
+And these may be still, as they were of old, obliged to perform, in aftertime, what they are not capable of performing at the time of their entering into that obligation.